BoundaryFinder

 What You’ll See on the Preview Page

-Once connected, your BoundaryFinder preview page shows four live data overlays:
+When connected via Option A (desktop Chrome or Edge), your BoundaryFinder preview page shows four live data overlays:

 🔵